 There are some activities and outcomes that belong to you alone.
 A role in sales comes with more freedom than most other roles, and that freedom needs to be tempered with a great deal of self-discipline.
 Many a talented salesperson has failed due to their inability to mange themselves.
 It isn’t all that uncommon to fins less talented and highly disciplined salespeople outperforming their peers.
 Here a few of the things that are mostly individual.

 The amount of time you spend prospecting, the effort you put into opening the new relationships to create new opportunities, and your overall approach to acquiring meetings is individual.
 You might spend more time than your peer group, work harder at gaining new meetings, and use a modern approach that allows you to effectively trade the promise of value for your dream client’s time.
-(See The Lost Art of Closing) No more pushy sales tactics.
-The Lost Art of Closing shows you how to proactively lead your customer and close your sales.
-The opposite is also true.
+(See The Lost Art of Closing) The opposite is also true.
 You can do less, put forth less effort, and do what you believe to be easier, like sending email.

 This is in your control as an individual, and you do not need to rely on anyone else, nor should you, when it comes to prospecting.